Best Weighted Vest of 2018

 The catch-all approach has resulted in some noticeable flaws on the Runfast vest.
 For starters, some people will find the sizing not at all comfortable, especially at the heavier configurations.
 Even with the shoulder pads, this vest does not give adequate padding to protect your shoulders.
 And they have used sandbags instead of metal weights in some vests.
 The latter is easier to manage and less prone to tearing in the long run.
 It also lacks any pockets for accessories like mobile or water bottle.

-2. Cross101 Camouflage Weighted Vest – Best Adjustable Weighted Vest For Outdoor Running
+2. Cross101 C10140EXP Camouflage Vest – Best Adjustable Weighted Vest For Outdoor Running

 The manufacturers have gone for a more military-inspired design here, with the Cross101 camouflage vest decked out in a light desert camo pattern.
 This is another all-rounder among weighted vests, with flexible weight options and some extra features thrown in for good measure.